 ![]() |

-WAY OUT OF THE WOODS is an account of how the success of forestry and agroforestry projects in three countries (Nepal, Kenya and Bolivia) depends on understanding biological, social and cultural diversity and applying this knowledge to meet the needs of rural people.
+WAY OUT OF THE WOODS Van Mele, P. (ed.)
+An account of how the success of forestry and agroforestry projects in three countries (Nepal, Kenya and Bolivia) depends on understanding biological, social and cultural diversity and applying this knowledge to meet the needs of rural people.
 Read more… While the subtitle may be 'Learning how to manage trees and forests' a significant proportion of Way out of the Woods focuses on gaining insights from communities, and assisting their own forest management.
 A short introduction on the need to understand the biological, social and cultural context of any particular forest is followed by case studies from Nepal, Kenya and Bolivia, which give a careful and honest account of the trials, errors and successes experienced in three participatory forest management projects.
 A concluding chapter highlights the most promising ways of developing management techniques, emphasising the integration of both scientific and local knowledge and the need for trust and openness.
-Important lessons which ought to help practitioners avoid repeating the same mistakes and point the way to more effective approaches to community participation.
+Important lessons which will help practitioners avoid repeating the same mistakes and point the way to more effective approaches to community participation.

 More info at CPL Press. |